- Clerk Name: Rob Leonard

 Poonam Bhari practices in all aspects of family law, with experience in complex public law proceedings, private law applications, international child law and financial remedy applications.

-Poonam also undertakes Court of Protection cases (health and welfare).
+Poonam also undertakes Court of Protection cases including welfare, property and affairs, serious medical treatment and applications for costs order.

 In her first five years in practice Poonam also undertook immigration and criminal law cases.